Danbury Branch: Plans

 Former Solari display for the branch used at Grand Central Terminal; now at the Danbury Railway Museum.

 There have been proposals to re-electrify the Danbury Branch, along with a plan to extend service north from Danbury to New Milford.

 In connection with the planned redevelopment of the Gilbert & Bennett Wire Mill as a residential neighborhood, reopening a Georgetown station between the Cannondale and Branchville stations has been approved, though not yet scheduled or funded.
 The previous station was abandoned in the 1970s due to low ridership.

 Over $60 million was allocated to the Danbury Branch, approximately half from the economic stimulus package of 2009, to improve current stations, build siding tracks, and install a new signal system.
 Connecticut Gov. M. Jodi Rell held a press conference with local politicians at the Cannondale station on July 28, 2009, to announce that construction was scheduled to start in late 2009 and finish in 2011.
 The new signal system finally began operation in 2013, but extensive work was still ongoing in 2014 because of unresolved problems with the drop gates at grade crossings.

 In fall 2012, the focus of the plan was only on improving the corridor as far as Danbury, with no extension.

 In May 2015, Governor Dannel Malloy's five-year plan for transportation improvements called "Let's Go CT" only mentioned one point for the Danbury Branch.
 This is a new small rail yard called the Danbury Line Dock Yard Improvements.
 This area in South Norwalk will include electrification of the southern end of the branch.
 This was to enable work to commence on the Walk Bridge.
 However, at the same time a 30-year plan was published that does envision electrification of the Danbury Branch, extending service to New Milford and electrifying that extension.
 Electrification of the portion to Danbury would cost $400 million; the extension to New Milford would cost $450 million, and the electrification of the extension would cost $540 million.

 On February 1, 2017, the Connecticut State Bond Commission authorized $21 million in borrowing for upgrades at the Merritt 7 station as well as for the addition of a station on the New Haven Line.
 The Merritt 7 station would have a footbridge added, a raised platform, and an expanded shelter.

-Plans to reopen the long-closed Wall Street station are under consideration in wake of new housing developments in Norwalk Center.
+In 2018 plans to reopen the long-closed Wall Street station were under consideration in wake of new housing developments in Norwalk Center.

+In 2022 the Connecticut Department of Transportation released the final report for a study that looked at the feasibility of reopening the station.
+In the end that study concluded that, "a station stop near Wall Street is not recommended at this time."